pyOpenSci/software-peer-review/_sources/intro.md.txt

-# The pyOpenSci Dev Guide
+# The pyOpenSci Guide

-This is the development guide for pyOpenSci!
+This is the guide for pyOpenSci!
+It contains information for authors looking for guidance in creating their packages, as well as information about the pyOpenSci review and editing process.

 ## Why pyOpenSci?
 pyOpenSci promotes open and reproducible research through peer-review of scientific Python packages.
 We also build technical capacity by providing a curated repository of high-quality packages and enabling scientists to write and share their own software.
 We hope to foster a greater sense of community among scientific Python users so that we can help each other become better programmers and researchers.